yuehaowong/devOpsDemo/README-DOCKER.md

     - Add your partner to the **owners** team by entering their dockerID

-    - Make sure that each partner's docker daemon is pointing to your organization by right clicking the 'Docker' icon on your machine and selecting your dockerID -> and then your organization

 Okay, setup complete!
 On to the...

 ## Challenges